Fort Leslie: Military use

 After the Creek War began, American settlers and allied Creeks gathered inside and around Fort Leslie for protection from any Red Stick aggression.
 Many of the allied Creeks were from the nearby town of Talladega.
 Numbers differ on how many occupants were inside the fort, with some sources stating there were only 160 people total and other sources stating anywhere from 154 to 180 allied Creek warriors and their families.
 These numbers do not include the number of any Americans who may have occupied Fort Leslie.

 Between November 3 and November 7, Red Stick warriors surrounded Fort Leslie and demanded that the Creek warriors inside should join forces with the Red Sticks or they would be killed and their provisions taken.
 The siege caused the fort's inhabitants to quickly use up their supplies, and they soon only had a small amount of corn and minimal drinking water.
 Between November 7 and November 9, an occupant of Fort Leslie was able to escape and notify Jackson at Fort Strother of the Red Stick siege.
 Multiple sources identify the courier as James Fife, who was a member of the Natchez tribe and later served as a captain in Jackson's army.
 Other sources identify the messenger as Selocta Chinnabby (also known as Sarlotta Chinnabby or Young Chinnabee), who was the son of the local Creek chief Chinnabee.
 An additional source cited three Creek warriors bringing word of the attack to Jackson.
 According to early traditions, the courier avoided detection of the surrounding Red Stick warriors by escaping under the cover of darkness while covered in the skin of a wild hog.
 According to Thomas Simpson Woodward, who wrote an early history of the Creeks, the hog skin story was a hoax and never occurred.

 News of the Red Stick attack at Fort Leslie reached Jackson at Fort Strother some time between November 7 and November 9.
 Jackson set out from Fort Strother on November 9, intending to rescue the occupants of Fort Leslie.
 Jackson's force was smaller than he planned due to the General James White not sending any troops to reinforce Fort Strother while Jackson would be at Fort Leslie.
 Jackson's force arrived at Fort Leslie later in the day on November 9 and fought the Battle of Talladega.
 Davy Crockett, who participated in the battle, said Fort Leslie was surrounded by 1100 Red Sticks.
 Even though the main battle did not involve Fort Leslie, some of the American soldiers took refuge inside the fort.
-Between 300 to 600 allied Creeks and 18 Americans were killed during the battle.
+Between 300 and 600 allied Creeks and 18 Americans were killed during the battle.

 After the Battle of Horseshoe Bend, Jackson ordered captured Red Sticks to be sent to Fort Leslie prior to transport to Huntsville.